constructorfleet/python-redfish-raid/README.md

   `recurse`: Use `False` to disable API recursion, `True` to enable full API recursion or an integer to specify the maximum recursion depth
   `json_queries`: List of resource endpoints and JSON Query strings to make the output less cluttered
-    `endpoint`: Regular expression to match resource endpoint `queries`: List of JSON Query and Select statements to display
+    `endpoint`: Regular expression to match resource endpoint `queries`: List of JSON Query and Select statements to display (See https://github.com/arkhotech/json_query for syntax and information)

 ## Custom API clients